maxpou/maxpou.fr/_drafts/immutability-js.md

 ### And what about JSON?

-When we Google the following term: *Immutable and Javascript*, some StackOverflow results redirects to **JSON.parse(JSON.stringify())**.
+When we Google the following term: *Immutable + Javascript*, some StackOverflow results redirects to **JSON.parse(JSON.stringify())**.
 At first sight, it could be interesting because it solves all previous problems.

 ```js
 const hero = {